Legislative Internship PLSC 443

 Application Due Date

-On-line application forms for the 2022 Legislative Internship Program will be available in Fall 2021 and the priority deadline is October 15, 2021; applications will be accepted through October 20, 2021.
+Applications for the 2023 Legislative Internship Program open September 1, 2022.
+The priority deadline is October 15, 2022; applications will be accepted through October 20, 2022.
 To apply for the program, please review and follow the application guidelines found on the Washington State Legislature's website.

 Political Science Department Review